-This past spring, our Library faculty, and academic professionals traveled across the country to present on a wide variety of topics.
-As always, we congratulate our researchers on their important contributions to the U of I and to Library and Information Science and other disciplines.
+This past summer, our Library faculty, and academic professionals presented on a wide variety of topics.
+As always, we congratulate our researchers on their important contributions to the University of Illinois, the Library and Information Science department and other disciplines.
 A selected bibliography of these presentations is provided below.
 Continue reading

 Susanne Belovari, Assistant Professor and Archivist for Faculty Papers at the University Library, has been awarded the Sophie Coe Prize by the Oxford Food & Cookery Symposium for her article The Viennese Cuisine before Hitler–‘One Cuisine in the Use of Two Nations’.
 The Oxford Food Symposium is the oldest and most respected food symposium globally and awards the annual Sophie Coe Prize for food history, the longest-running and most generous prize for food history (in English).